 is a blog about design, technology and culture written by Khoi Vinh, and has been more or less continuously published since December 2000 in New York City.
-Khoi is currently Principal Designer at Adobe, Design Chair at Wildcard and co-founder of Kidpost.
-Previously, Khoi was co-founder and CEO of Mixel (acquired by Etsy, Inc.), Design Director of The New York Times Online, and co-founder of the design studio Behavior, LLC.
-He is the author of “Ordering Disorder: Grid Principles for Web Design,” and was named one of Fast Company’s “fifty most influential designers in America.”
+Khoi is currently Principal Designer at Adobe.
+Previously, Khoi was co-founder and CEO of Mixel (acquired in 2013), Design Director of The New York Times Online, and co-founder of the design studio Behavior, LLC.
+He is the author of “How They Got There: Interviews with Digital Designers About Their Careers”and “Ordering Disorder: Grid Principles for Web Design,” and was named one of Fast Company’s “fifty most influential designers in America.”
 Khoi lives in Crown Heights, Brooklyn with his wife and three children.

 Please refer to the advertising and sponsorship page for inquiries.+

 Khoi, I love finding stuff like this from you, thanks.
 But every time I read a post where you link to another site, I have a hard time figuring out which the “main” link is.
 Here, it’s none of the linked text in the body of the post, it’s only in the tiny, almost invisible “jump to this link” at the bottom of the post.
 Which one is “this” link anyway?
 It’s made worse because I typically read you via RSS, and the link I’m wanting to get to isn’t actually part of the RSS version of you feed (or at least I can’t find it in any of the readers I usually use).

 Consider making the primary link part of the body of your post, please?